bravib/diffRBM_immunogenicity_TCRspecificity/README.md

 'Notebooks' contains:
 - a notebook to produce the results for the diffRBM immunogenicity model and the immunogenicity classifier (notebook_immunogenicity.ipynb);
 - a notebook to produce the results for the diffRBM T-Cell Receptor specificity model (notebook_TCR_specificity.ipynb);
-- a notebook to produce the figures of the manuscript.
+- a notebook to produce the figures of the manuscript (notebook_visualize_results.ipynb).

 'Align_utils' contains routines for sequence alignment.